-The Board met five times during the 2012 fiscal year, including one telephonic meeting.
-The Company encourages all directors to attend each annual meeting of the shareholders, but has no formal policy requiring attendance.
+The Board met five times during the 2013 fiscal year.
+The Company encourages all directors to attend each Annual Meeting of the shareholders, but has no formal policy requiring attendance.
 All current directors attended the prior year's annual shareholders meeting and 75% or more of the Board meetings and meetings of the committees on which they served.
-Below is a table that provides current membership and fiscal year 2012 meeting information for each of the Board committees:
+Below is a table that provides current membership and fiscal year 2013 meeting information for each of the Board committees:

 Name Executive Audit Compensation Nominating & Governance

-Mark E. Schwarz X X X
+Mark E. Schwarz X

-Clinton J. Coleman
+Clinton J. Coleman X Х

-William C. Hammett, Jr. Х Х
+William C. Hammett, Jr. X X

-Steven M. Johnson Х
+Steven M. Johnson X

-Robert B. Page Х Х
+Robert B. Page X X

-Ramon D. Phillips Х X Х
+Ramon D. Phillips X X X

-James K. Zielke Х
+James K. Zielke X

-Number of Meetings in Fiscal 2012 0 3 3 0
+Number of Meetings in Fiscal 2013 0 5 0 1

-Committee chairman.
+^{} Committee chairman.